Skip to content

 • STRSTARTS: checks if the string given as the first parameter starts with the string given as second parameter

-• STRENDS: checks if the string given as the first parameter ends with the string given as second parameter
+• STRENDS: checks if the string given as the first parameter ends with the string given as the second parameter

-• CONTAINS: checks if the string given as the first parameter contains the string given as second parameter
+• CONTAINS: checks if the string given as the first parameter contains the string given as the second parameter

 Functions for language tagged strings